qeesung/gitaly/doc/beginners_guide.md

 `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly` is a symlink, some tools break.
 In this case run commands in your global GOPATH instead.

-#### Gitaly Proto

-GitLab will want to read and manipulate Git data, to do this it needs to talk to Gitaly.
-For GitLab and Gitaly it's important to have a set protocol.
-This protocol defines what requests can be made and what data the requester has to send with the request.
-For each request the response is defined too.

-You can find a clone of the gitaly-proto repository in `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly-proto`.

-#### Gitaly

-Gitaly is a component that calls procedure on the Git data when it's requested to do so.

-You can find a clone of the gitaly repository in `/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly`.

 ### Development

 #### Process